rukkal/virtual-cluster/README.md

 See [shifter's wiki](https://github.com/nersc/shifter/wiki) and [slurm's website](http://slurm.schedmd.com) for more information.

+## How the installation works
+The list below provides an overview of the steps performed in the Vagrantfile.
+The described steps are performed inside each guest machine (controller + server).
+The directory "shared-folder" provided in this repository is mounted at /shared-folder inside the guest machines.
+1. Modify /etc/hosts so that "controller" will know the address of "server" and vice versa.
+2. Install various dependencies of slurm and shifter with APT.
+3. Install and configure munge (install-munge.sh):
+   1. Install munge with APT.
+   2. Copy /shared-folder/installation/munge.key to /etc/munge and change owner and permissions.
+WARNING: munge.key is already provided in this repository.
+However, for any more serious use than this insecure toy virtual cluster a new munge.key should be generated with /usr/sbin/create-munge-key.
+4. Install and configure slurm (install-slurm.sh):
+   1. Download, build and install slurm from source.
+   2. Set up a state save location for slurm in /var/lib/slurm.
+   3. Set up startup scripts in /etc/init.d/slurm.
+   4. Create a symlink /etc/slurm.conf to /shared-folder/installation/slurm.conf.
+5. Install and configure shifter (install-shifter.sh):
+   1. Build and install udiRoot in /opt/shifter/udiRoot.
+The most important things that get installed are the shifter and shifterimg executables as well as the plugin for slurm.
+The shifter and shifterimg executables provide the user interface of shifter.
+   2. Copy /shared-folder/installation/udiRoot.conf to /etc/shifter/udiRoot.conf.
+The file udiRoot.conf provides most of the configuration details of shifter.
+   3. Configure slurm to use the shifter plugin.
+This is achieved through the configuration file /etc/plugstack.conf.
+   4. Install image gateway:
+      1. Set up a python virtual environment in /opt/shifter/imagegw where the image gateway will be executed.
+      2. Create a symlink /etc/shifter/imagemanager.json to /shared-folder/installation/imagemanager.json.
+The file imagemanager.json provides configuration details of the image gateway.
+      3. Set up startup scripts in /etc/init.d.

 ## Details
 - Tested on Ubuntu 16.04 with Vagrant 1.8.1 and Virtualbox 5.0.18
 - Cluster configuration: 1 controller node + 1 server node